fvillafu125/polymers_ftw/README.md

 ### Prerequisites

-- See the requirements.txt file
+See the requirements.txt file.

 ### Setup

-Create a python environment
+Create a python environment:
 ```bash
 python -m venv your_environment_name
 ```